 NIA arrests Laskhar’s fund raiser

-New Delhi, Nov 12: The National Investigation Agency has arrested one Javed Ali for his role in funding an operative of the Lashkar-e-Tayiba, Sheikh Abdul Nayeem.
+New Delhi, Nov 12: The National Investigation Agency (NIA) has arrested one Javed Ali for his role in funding an operative of the Lashkar-e-Tayiba, Sheikh Abdul Nayeem.

 The probe by the NIA revealed that Javed, a resident of Khampur District, Muzzafarnagar in Uttar Pradesh is closely associated with the Lashkar-e-Tayiba.
 He has been accused of arranging funds through hawala channels from Saudi Arabia.